-This article has been written by Little Miss Fancy Frocks – the dynamic mother-daughter duo who lovingly create handcrafted clothing for adults and children.
+This guide to sewing collars and cuffs has been written by Little Miss Fancy Frocks – the dynamic mother-daughter duo who lovingly create handcrafted clothing for adults and children.
 Visit their Facebook page here.

 Minerva Crafts have kindly sponsored this article.
 Visit them for all your sewing and crafting needs.

 This article will give you tips and techniques on how to achieve a professional finish on collars and cuffs when sewing from a commercial dress pattern.

 Pattern – we used New Look 6232, male and female version available.